gloebit/python-django-gloebit/README.md

     user_info(credential)
 ```

-Can be invoked only if 'id' is in your merchant scope (Gloebit domain).
+Can be invoked only if 'id' is in your merchant scope.

 Returns a dictionary of Gloebit user information for the user.
 Requires the user credential acquired via the 2-step OAuth 2.0 flow.